Dragonboat, winner of Products that Count 2023

 The best Product Portfolio Managers start with the corporate-wide business goals and identify where to invest time and resources across the portfolio to achieve meaningful results.
 It takes progressive and strategic thinkers to view all business areas as interconnected products.
 Next, you set objectives that span multiple products or areas of the business and link them to the corporate strategy.
 Many teams connect objectives and key results (OKRs) to their initiatives and roadmaps.

 By linking these, an outcome-driven organization prioritizes initiatives for the relevant OKRs based on how much they contribute to each objective.
-This framework guides teams to prioritize what to build next while keeping the entire organization aligned through planning, resourcing, tracking, and communicating.
-A Responsive Product Portfolio tool helps to facilitate this process, guide best practices, and rally all stakeholders to achieve both team-level and company-wide OKRs.
+This framework guides teams to prioritize what to build next while keeping the organization aligned through planning, resourcing, tracking, and communicating.
+Many use a Responsive Product Portfolio tool to facilitate this process, guide best practices, and rally all stakeholders to achieve team and company-wide OKRs.

 Join the Product Portfolio Management Community